Shared schema: when to use and when not to

 In the examples above, the orderId and userId fields are used to uniquely identify an order or user, respectively.

-While it’s perfectly fine to leave userId as a simple long, you may choose to create a custom type, for example this Avro schema:
+While it’s perfectly fine to leave simple ids like userId or orderId as simple longs, you may choose to create a custom type, for example this Avro schema:

 {